UNIFLEX – N Cream

 Warning & Precautions

 If irritation develops with the use of Uniflex-N, treatment should be discontinued and appropriate therapy instituted.
 Prolonged topical therapy should be avoided where possible.
-Any of the side effects reported following systemic use of corticosteroids including adrenal suppression, may also occur following their topical use, especially in children and infants.
-Systemic absorption will be increased if extensive body surfaces are treated orif occlusive dressing is used.
+Any of the side effects reported following systemic use of corticosteroids, including adrenal suppression, may also occur following their topical use, especially in children and infants.
+Systemic absorption will be increased if extensive body surfaces are treated or if occlusive dressing is used.
+Although topical steroids have not been reported to have adverse effect on human pregnancy, their safe use in pregnant women has not been absolutely established.
+In laboratory animals, topical administration of steroids has been associated with foetal deformities.
+Therefore, corticosteroids should not be used in large amounts or for prolonged periods in pregnant women.

 Side Effects